A Study of the Drug ONC-392 in Advanced Solid Tumors and Lung Cancer

 You CAN'T join if...

 A patient meeting any of the following criteria is not eligible to participate in this study:

-- Patient is on chronic systemic steroid therapy at doses >10 mg/day, or on any other form of immunosuppressive medication.
+- Patients who are on chronic systemic steroid therapy at doses >10 mg/day

-- Patient had previously a severe hypersensitivity reaction to another mAb.
+- Patients who previously had a severe hypersensitivity reaction to another mAb.

-- .
-Patient has a history or current evidence of any condition, therapy, or laboratory abnormality that might confound the results of the study, interfere with the patient's participation for the full duration of the study, or is not in the best interest of the patient to participate, in the opinion of the treating Investigator.
+- Patients who have a history or current evidence of any condition, therapy, or laboratory abnormality that might confound the results of the study, interfere with the patient's participation for the full duration of the study, or is not in the best interest of the patient to participate, in the opinion of the treating Investigator.

-- .
-Patient has known psychiatric or substance abuse disorders that would interfere with cooperation with the requirements of the trial.
+- Patients with known psychiatric or substance abuse disorders that would interfere with cooperation with the requirements of the trial.